 Before purchasing any items, get purchase approval and an index/activity code from your major professor.
-See the Administrative Manager for assistance ordering with the departmental credit card.
-When you receive an order, inspect it to be sure it is okay and turn in the packing slip in Withycombe 112.
+See the Office Specialist for assistance with ordering with the departmental credit card.

 Laboratory Safety

 OSU's Environmental Health & Safety (EH&S) team is responsible for monitoring compliance and assisting employees in understanding safety regulations.
 Laboratory safety training is required for all lab employees and must be completed every three years.
 For more information, please visit https://ehs.oregonstate.edu/laboratory-research-safety.